OBOAcademy/obook/docs/reference/glossary-of-terms.md

 A [Relationship](#Relationship) is a type connection between two ontology elements.
 The first element is called the [subject](#Subject), and the second one the [Object](#Object), with the type of connection being the [Relationship Type](#Relationship-Type).
 Sometimes Relationships are equated with [Triples](#Triple) in [RDF](#RDF) but this can be confusing, because some relationships map to *multiple* triples when following the OWL RDF serialization.
 An example is the relationship "finger part-of hand", which in OWL is represented using a [Existential Restriction](#Existential-Restriction) that maps to 4 triples.

 #### Existential Restriction
+Existential restrictions describe classes of individuals that participate in at least one relationship along a specified property to individuals that are members of a specified class.
+In Protégé, the keyword 'some' is used to denote existential restrictions and is interpreted as "there exists", "there is at least one", or "some".
+See [documentation on classifications](../explanation/intro-to-ontologies/#an-ontology-as-a-classification) for more details.

 #### Relationship Type
 See [predicate](#predicate)